AnonymousPlanet/thgtoa/guide.md

 -   Tails uses Tor and therefore you'll be using Tor to access any resource on the internet.
 This alone will make you suspicious to most platforms where you want to create anonymous accounts (this will be explained in more details later).

--   Your ISP (whether it's yours or some public Wi-FI) will also see that you're using Tor and this could make you suspicious in itself.
+-   Your ISP (whether it's yours or some public Wi-Fi) will also see that you're using Tor and this could make you suspicious in itself.

 -   Tails doesn't include (natively) some of the software you might want to use later which will complicate things quite a bit if you want to run some specific things (Android Emulators for instance).